dsdanielpark/ExceptNotifier/README.md

 ### 2-9. *Kakaotalk Notifier*
 - a.
 Sign up at the following site: [https://developers.kakao.com/](https://developers.kakao.com/)
 - b.
-Click "My Application" on the top bar.
+Click `My Application` on the top bar.
 - c.
-Click "Add an application," set a name, and create it.
+Click `Add an application`, set a name, and create it.
 - d.
-Click "Kakao Login" in the left menu, then change the State of "Kakao Login Activation" to ON on the resulting page.
+Click `Kakao Login` in the left menu, then change the State of `Kakao Login Activation` to ON on the resulting page.
 - e.
-In My Application > Product Settings > Kakao Login, be sure to set Redirect URI as follows: [https://example.com/oauth](https://example.com/oauth)
+In `My Application > Product Settings > Kakao Login`, be sure to set `Redirect URI` as follows: [https://example.com/oauth](https://example.com/oauth)
 - f.
-In the left Consent Items menu, set "Send message in KakaoTalk" to selective agreement.
+In the left Consent Items menu, set `Send message in KakaoTalk` to optional agreement.
 - g.
-Copy the REST API Key in My Application > App Settings > Summary, and go to the following document.
+Copy the `REST API Key` in `My Application > App Settings > Summary`.
 - h.
 If you have successfully completed all of the above steps, go to the following document and follow the instructions: https://github.com/dsdanielpark/ExceptNotifier/blob/main/tutorials/kakao_token_generator.ipynb